Norway: Decline in industrial activity softens in December

 Industrial output decreased 0.1% in month-on-month seasonally adjusted terms in December, which was a less pronounced drop than November’s 0.5% decrease.
 Looking at the details of the release, December’s softer drop was largely due to a rebound in extraction and related services—which account for around 65% of industrial output in Norway.
 In addition, manufacturing, production contracted at a more moderate rate.

-On a seasonally-adjusted monthly basis, factory output rose at a more moderate pace of 1.5% in December (November: +1.8% mom).
-Meanwhile, the trend pointed down, with the annual average variation of industrial production coming in at minus 2.8% in December, down from November's minus 2.6%.
+On an annual basis, industrial output was stable in December, which was notably below Novembers 4.5% expansion.
+Meanwhile, the trend pointed down, with the annual average growth of industrial production coming in at 2.5%, down from November’s 2.7% reading.